Otumian-empire/30-days-of-coding-with-axionteq-LLC/README.md

 ## day 28
 Write a function that takes a positive integer, n, as argument and returns the nth fibonacci number, using Binet’s formula:
+    ```
     f ( n ) = ( 1 + 5^0.5 )^n − ( 1 − 5^0.5 )^n
               ---------------------------------
                         2 ^ n * 5^0.5

+    ```

+## day 29
+Make a program which randomly chooses a number to guess and then the user will have a few chances to guess the number correctly.
+In each wrong attempt, the computer will give a hint that the number is greater or smaller than the one you have guessed.